Microbial Bioactives

 3.1 Interpretation of funnel and forest plots

-The funnel and forest plots provide a focused quantitative perspective on the reliability, consistency, and potential biases within the studies included in this systematic review and meta-analysis.
+The funnel and forest plots provide a focused quantitative perspective on the reliability, consistency, and potential biases within the studies included in this systematic review.
 Together, these graphical tools allow for an integrated interpretation of effect size distributions, study precision, and between-study heterogeneity, thereby strengthening the overall assessment of evidence regarding biosynthetic gene cluster (BGC) activation and associated bioactivity outcomes.

 The forest plot serves as the primary visualization of pooled effect estimates derived from studies reporting comparable bioactivity outcomes following BGC activation.
 Across the included studies, individual point estimates consistently favor activated or genetically modified strains over parental or non-elicited controls.
 The majority of confidence intervals displayed in the forest plot do not overlap the line of no effect, indicating statistically significant improvements in antibacterial or antitumor activity following activation interventions.
 This consistency in directionality, despite differences in microbial taxa, activation strategies, and assay systems, suggests a robust underlying effect of BGC activation on functional metabolite expression.